torch2424/live-stream-radio/README.md

 [This wouldn't have been possible without the initial help of this guide posted on reddit.
 Shoutout to sikilikis!](https://www.reddit.com/r/raspberry_pi/comments/61ntji/247_youtube_music_live_stream_and_how_you_can/)

+**NOTE:** Updating your stream to the latest master can sometimes have breaking changes.
+I will be sure to keep the latest rasbian version tested in the README, and if errors occur, I suggest upgrading to the latest raspbian.
+For instance, [here is the guide to upgrade from Jessie to Stretch](https://www.raspberrypi.org/blog/raspbian-stretch/).

 # Getting Started (Installation)

 First things first, [install Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (Desktop and Lite should work):